Sir James Hunter Blair, 1st Baronet: Life

 Born John Hunter in Ayr, the son of a merchant, John Hunter of Mainholm and Millquarter and his wife, Anne Cunninghame.

 In 1756 he was apprenticed to Messrs Coutts, bankers in Edinburgh and in 1763 became a partner in the banking company of Sir William Forbes, and acquired the estate of Robertland.
 After his marrying Jean Blair, the daughter and heiress of John Blair of Dunskey in Wigtownshire in 1770, the family name became Hunter Blair when she inherited her father's estate in 1777.

 Hunter Blair was Member of Parliament for Edinburgh from 1780 to 1784 and Lord Provost of Edinburgh from 1784 to 1786.
 As Lord Provost, he carried through various reforms, including the beginning of work on rebuilding the University and the construction of South Bridge, over the Cowgate.
 The foundation stone of this bridge was laid by Lord Haddo, as Grand Master Mason of Scotland in 1785, after Parliament had passed an Act giving permission for the plans to be executed.
 This connection gives rise to the names Hunter Square and Blair Street immediately west of South Bridge.
 By negotiation his Edinburgh seat as MP was passed to Sir Adam Fergusson, 3rd Baronet of Kilkerran, in the election of August 1784.

 In November 1783 Blair was a founder member of the Royal Society of Edinburgh.
 His Edinburgh home was on George Street, then a new Georgian townhouse in the centre of Edinburgh's First New Town.
 His country house was Dunskey House in Ayrshire.
 He had interests in an estate in Tobago.

 Blair was created a baronet of Dunskey in the County of Wigtown on 27 June 1786.

 Hunter Blair cordially received Robert Burns when the poet first arrived in Edinburgh.
-On his death, Burns drafted an elegy, beginning: "he lamp of day, with ill-presaging glare", which extols rather laboriously Blair's public virtues.
+On his death, Burns drafted an elegy, beginning: "the lamp of day, with ill-presaging glare", which extols rather laboriously Blair's public virtues.
 Burns called it "just mediocre", but Ferguson describes it as "the disastrous Elegy on the Death of Sir James Hunter Blair".

 Hunter Blair was an enthusiastic Freemason.
 Hunter Square and Blair Street in Edinburgh are both named after him.

 Blair died in Harrogate in England, but he is buried in Greyfriars Kirkyard in Edinburgh.

 His widow, Lady Hunter Blair, lived at 34 Queen Street in Edinburgh which he had purchased as a new house shortly before death.
 She is shown as owner of large tracts of land to the north which later became Queen Street Gardens.